 What do we do for you?

-- Airborne and Impact Sound Insulation Testing in accordance with Part E of the Building Regulations and, where required, BREEAM.
-This is a requirement for new and converted dwellings where there is a separating partition wall or floor;
+- We carry out Airborne and Impact Sound Insulation Testing in accordance with Part E of the Building Regulations and, where required, BREEAM.
+This is a mandatory requirement for new and converted dwellings where there are party walls or separating floors

-- Sound insulation testing of partitions in other building types, including schools and offices, as required to meet client requirements and/or BREEAM assessments;
+- Sound insulation testing of partitions in other building types, including schools and offices

 We are also able to provide the following complementary design services: